tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 6. Click on **Save**

 #### 3 - Collect the WorkspaceID and WorkspaceKey
-For the next exercise where we deploy a more advanced ASC ARM template, we are going to need the workspace details.
+For the next (optional) exercise where we deploy a more advanced ASC ARM template, we are going to need the workspace details.
 1. In the Azure portal, navigate to Log Analytics
 2. Click on your **workspace**
 3. On the Overview blade, make a note of the **Resource group name** and the **Subscription ID**